 When It Makes Sense to Change Locks

-After a break-in or attempted forced entry, lock replacement often becomes part of proper burglary repair.
+After a break-in or forced entry attempt, lock replacement often becomes part of proper burglary repair.
 A lock may still turn after damage, but that does not mean it remains dependable.
 Internal parts can be bent, latch components can weaken, and the strike area may no longer hold properly.
 A new lock, properly installed on a checked and reinforced opening, helps restore real protection instead of just making the door appear functional.

 Some customers call for a lock change because of everyday performance problems rather than a specific incident.
 A sticky key, a wobbling knob, or a deadbolt that binds when the weather changes are all signs that the hardware is wearing down.
 These issues do not usually improve on their own.
 Replacing the lock early can prevent lockouts, reduce strain on the door, and improve daily convenience.